ezsystems/commerce-documentation/docs/guide/product_description/user_management.md

 ![](img/Users.png)

-In addition a shop owner gets information about the last orders and the sales statistics of the customer.
+In addition, a shop owner gets information about the last orders and the sales statistics of the customer.
 If a user has a current basket it is displayed as well.

 ![](img/image2018-4-4_19-40-59.png)